mr-scott32/Tkintering-With-GUIs/README.md

 5) login pack layout.py [Using the Pack Layout Manager in Tkinter](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-pack-layout-manager/)
     - [Click Here to Learn About Message / Dialogue Boxes](https://runestone.academy/ns/books/published/thinkcspy/GUIandEventDrivenProgramming/02_standard_dialog_boxes.html)

+6) tkintering with grid layouts.py [Using the Grid Layout Manager in Tkinter](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-grid-layout-manager/)

+7) profile with grid.py [Using the Grid Layout Manager in Tkinter](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-grid-layout-manager/)

-6) It is recommended you also try grid and place layouts [Click Here for Grid Layout](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-grid-layout-manager/) and [Click here for Place Layout](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-place-layout-manager/)
+8) It is recommended you also try  place layouts and [Click here for Place Layout](https://www.pythonguis.com/tutorials/create-ui-with-tkinter-place-layout-manager/)

-7) Check out mcTkinter.py for an example of this in action with Pandas and Matplotlib!
+9) Check out mcTkinter.py for an example of this in action with Pandas and Matplotlib!
 [Click here to find out how to embed a plot from Matplotlib into Tkinter!](https://www.geeksforgeeks.org/how-to-embed-matplotlib-charts-in-tkinter-gui/)

 ## Additional Reading
 [When to use Pack, Place and Grid Layouts in Tkinter](https://www.pythonguis.com/faq/pack-place-and-grid-in-tkinter/)